 Then, in the 15th century, Yongzin Nagi Wangchuk, Zhabdrung Ngawang Namgyel’s grandfather, renovated the temple and painted murals on the temple’s walls.
 In the 17th century the 4th Desi Gyalsey Tenzin Rabgye, almost at the same time as Tango Choying Dzong, enlarged and constructed the temple we see today.
 Gyalsey Tenzin Rabgay, while expanding the temple during his time installed a statue of Guru Rinpoche made of medicinal clay, a human-size 11-faced Chenrezig statue, and 11 other statues.
 Gyalsey Tenzin Rabgay also painted splendid murals.

-Later Chogyal Minjur Tempa built a new temple to replace the previous one in the 17th century.
+Later, in the 17th century, Chogyal Minjur Tempa built a new temple to replace the previous one.
 It is said that Gongsa Ugyen Wangchuck also enlarged and maintained it.

 Later, the 16th Desi Druk Zhidar also installed the hand-rotating Lakor mani around the temple, engraving slates with images of different buddhas and mantras.
 This history is engraved on a slate catalog fixed on the elongated stupa, Mani Dangrim, and can be seen as we make rounds from right to left.

-The sacred relics of Gom Kora Temple are the footprint of a Dakini, Tanag Tinkar’s hoof, garuda’s egg, and a statue of Gyenyen Myongkhapa among many in the Gom Kora Lhakhang.
+The sacred relics of Gom Kora Temple include the footprint of a Dakini, Tanag Tinkar’s hoof, garuda’s egg, and a statue of Gyenyen Myongkhapa, among many others in the Gom Kora Lhakhang.
 There is also the remaining iron chain of Thangthong Gyalpo from the Doksum Bridge.

 One of the central attractions of Gomphu Kora is the circumambulation of Guru Rinpoche’s meditation cave.
 The circumambulation is on the 10th day of the second Lunar month.
 Even a local song entices pilgrims to visit Gomphu Kora by saying, “Today is the time to visit Gomphu Kora because tomorrow may be too late.”
 Every year, people from all across eastern Bhutan converge upon the tiny valley, dressed in their finest, to participate in the festivities and reaffirm their connection to the past.
 They circumambulate the Goenpa throughout the night.